CFAcodes/DataReader/README.md

 I have set it up to test pulling stock prices from yahoo finance and then calcualte the daily VaR.

 ## Linkedin Profile
-This is my Linkedin profile: [Linkedin](https://www.linkedin.com/in/williamsiu/)
+This is my profile: [Linkedin](https://www.linkedin.com/in/williamsiu/)